hadarohana/bug-free-giggle/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+* In-person
+  * Make a list of tasks and assign to team members based on preference and strengths.
+  * Reassign tasks after discussion and if team member feels they would be more productive on another task.
+* Online
+  * Use Facebook group messaging to quickly contact group members and assign tasks and discuss reassignments as needed.

 ## How will we will track progress (and follow-up) on completion of tasks